open-sauced/.github/TRIAGE_GUIDE.md

 If any of these happen we will discuss as a part of the triage portion of the regular TC meetings.
 If you have questions feel free to reach out to any of the TC members.

+## Reviewing Pull Requests
+- Checkout out preview or staging URLs on your device.
+If there are visual changes, check on multiple browsers
+- If reviewing code, avoid linting.
+Instead request the contributor run `npm run format`
+- Avoid condescending questions, i.e "Why didn't you did this?"
+Instead "Can you explain how does this works?"
+- Always leave positive feedback and celebrate work completed.

 ## Other Helpful Hints:

 - When reviewing the list of open issues there are some common types and suggested actions: